 Life Alert Medical Alert System Review 2024

-SeniorLiving.org is supported by commissions from some of the providers listed on our site.
-Learn more about our Editorial Guidelines.
+SeniorLiving.org is supported by commissions from providers listed on our site.
+Read our Editorial Guidelines

-SeniorLiving.org is supported by commissions from some of the providers listed on our site.
-Learn more about our Editorial Guidelines.
+SeniorLiving.org is supported by commissions from providers listed on our site.
+Read our Editorial Guidelines

 When it comes to selecting the right medical alert system to meet your needs, it’s easy to choose brand recognition.
 As SeniorLiving.org’s resident tech expert, I’ve reviewed and tested dozens of medical alert systems over the years, yet no brand is as instantly recognizable for me as Life Alert.
 It comes with a level of familiarity and long-term experience in the industry that many companies simply don’t have.
 However, I wanted to know if brand familiarity equates to higher quality in this case.
-For this year’s review, I tested out Life Alert’s systems: the standard Master Unit, along with the add-on Mobile + GPS pendant and Help Button.
+For this year’s review, I tested Life Alert’s systems: the standard Master Unit, along with the add-on Mobile + GPS pendant and Help Button.

 Pros About Life Alert

-• 24/7 monitoring with excellent response times
+- 24/7 monitoring with excellent response times

-• Has its own dispatch center so it can answer calls immediately
+- Has its own dispatch center so it can answer calls immediately

-• Pendant batteries that last 7-10 years
+- Pendant batteries that last seven to 10 years

-• Founded in 1987 and is well-known in the industry
+- Founded in 1987 and is well known in the industry

-• A+ rating with the BBB1, Five Diamond certified2, and UL certified
+- A+ rating with the BBB,1 Five Diamond certified,2 and UL certified

 Cons About Life Alert

-• More expensive monthly service and activation fees than competitors
+- More expensive monthly service and activation fees than competitors

-• No trial period for new customers
+- No trial period for new customers

-• Three-year contract requirement
+- Three-year contract requirement

-• Difficult online shopping experience
+- Difficult online shopping experience

-• No fall detection
+- No fall detection

-• Limited product lineup
+- Limited product lineup

 How Does Life Alert Compare to Other Medical Alert Systems?

 Life Alert is a trusted brand and household name in the medical alert industry.
 You’ll get round-the-clock monitoring and quick response times during an emergency.
-That said, Life Alert is much pricier than competitors and has the longest contracts we’ve seen.
+That said, Life Alert is much pricier than its competitors and has the longest contracts we’ve seen.
 We’d recommend considering more affordable providers with no contracts.
 You can check out our favorite brands that we’ve reviewed below.

 Overview of Life Alert